sh1fat/sh1fat/readme.md

     aboutMe() {
         return
            `A full-stack developer with experience in building web applications using React, JavaScript on HTML, CSS and SQL.
-Additionally, I have experience with the stock market and financial analysis, which has helped me to build more data-driven applications.
+Additionally, I have experience with the crypto and financial analysis, which has helped me to build more data-driven applications.

             My GitHub repositories showcase my projects, ranging from simple web applications to complex, data-intensive systems.
 I am passionate about developing high-quality, scalable software that